The New LinkedIn Company Page Design and How you Can Prepare

 Cleaner and More Engaging Design

 As you can see the general look and feel of the new layout seems simpler and cleaner, with an emphasis on bigger images and less text, making it easier to navigate through.
 Since LinkedIn is a place for building connections, your cover image should also be updated or redesigned to fit the new measurements – 1536 by 768 pixels.
-The same goes for your company logo, which should be at least 300 by 300 pixels.
+The same goes for your company logo design, which should be at least 300 by 300 pixels.

 Besides your visuals, you can say goodbye to the clutter and hello to the three main content buckets – Overview, Jobs, and Life.
 Now members can smoothly transition from one category to another, getting to know your brand in a whole new experience.